-Eight hours of lecture/seminar orientation covering (a) Economic and commercial perspectives of the food chain and (b) Sociological and environmental perspectives of the food chain.
-Students will also carry out a library/literature project based on selected aspects of the lecture content.
+Lecture/seminar orientation covering (a) Economic and commercial perspectives of the food chain and (b) Sociological and environmental perspectives of the food chain.
+Students will also carry out a fieldwork/library/literature project based on selected aspects of the lecture content.